 Here are our final role model students for 2025!
 Well done for all of your hard work and achievements this term, you've truly embodied what it means to be a member of the Cranbourne Community!
 Your certificates will be given to you in PDL.

-Congratulations to Year 8 student Aubrey who has been awarded her Shodan Black Belt after successfully completed 5 gruelling hours of grading on Sunday 14 December.
+Congratulations to Year 8 student Aubrey who has been awarded her Shodan Black Belt after successfully completing 5 gruelling hours of grading on Sunday 14 December.
 Well done Aubrey, what a truly impressive achievement!

 On Wednesday 10 December our Year 8 boys football team put on a great performance in the Power League Tournament, finishing in third place!
 The matches were extremely close and our team performed excellently, with fantastic sportsmanship throughout.
 Well done boys!